Coterra Energy Inc (CTRA) Shares Plummet Below 1-Year High - News Heater

-Coterra Energy Inc (NYSE: CTRA)’s stock price has plunge by -0.19relation to previous closing price of 26.10.
-Nevertheless, the company has seen a -6.70% plunge in its stock price over the last five trading sessions.
+The stock of Coterra Energy Inc (NYSE: CTRA) has decreased by -1.74 when compared to last closing price of 27.53.
+Despite this, the company has experienced a 3.84% gain in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-09-24 that Coterra Energy presents a strong value relative to its peers when compared to its operating cash flows.
 Coterra is less leveraged relative to peers exhibiting strong capital discipline and the ability to pay a consistent dividend.
 Coterra was formed in 2021 by a merger between Cabot Oil & Gas and Cimarex Energy and is in the process of executing on their synergistic strategy.

 Is It Worth Investing in Coterra Energy Inc (NYSE: CTRA) Right Now?

-Coterra Energy Inc (NYSE: CTRA) has a higher price-to-earnings ratio of 6.56x compared to its average ratio,, and the 36-month beta value for CTRA is at 0.30.
-Analysts have varying views on the stock, with 11 analysts rating it as a “buy,” 1 rating it as “overweight,” 16 as “hold,” and 0 as “sell.”
+Coterra Energy Inc (NYSE: CTRA) has a higher price-to-earnings ratio of 6.82x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.29.
+Analysts have mixed views on the stock, with 11 analysts rating it as a “buy,” 1 as “overweight,” 16 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023